aeonSolutions/AeonLabs-.NET-Platform/README.md

 # AeonLabs-.NET-Platform
 The AeonLabs Platform is being developed in .Net 5.0 and is an open source platform.
-The main purpose is to facilitate development of windows applications by
+The main purpose is to facilitate development of windows applications:
 - Reusing libraries
 - Modular code design based on microservices principles
 - Fully customizable with almost no programming requiered
 - Allows development of custom pachages and widgets
 - Allows live installation of widgets and packages downloaded from the [AeonLabs store](https://www.store.aeonlabs.solutions "AeonLabs store")
-- Uses standard encryption over http data trabfers in the cloud
+- Uses standard encryption over http data transfers in the cloud

 ## Build Status